videointeractionguidance/videointeractionguidance.github.io/content/learning/_index.md

     content:
       title: Information Governance
       text: |-

+        {{% callout note %}}
+        Before Inputting Data
+        {{% /callout %}}

+        You must have approval from your Information Governance (IG) team, and/or understand how data is managed in the DCS for you use the system.
+The documents below, and the consent forms available at the top of the page, will explain everything you need to know.
+Please share these with IG teams and anyone else working with VIG data through the DCS.

         ## Data Policy
         **Video Interaction Guidance (VIG)** is an intervention through which a practitioner aims to enhance communication within relationships.
 It works by engaging clients actively in a process of change towards realising their own hopes for a better future in their relationships with others who are important to them.